Emergency

 Experienced a dental concern after treatment at Picasso Dental Clinic Vietnam?
 This guide covers immediate action, finding an AHPRA-registered dentist in Sydney, and how to contact Picasso for warranty support.

 If you have a medical emergency — swelling of the face, neck, or throat, difficulty breathing, or uncontrolled bleeding — call 000 immediately.
-For a dental concern after treatment at Picasso Dental Clinic, contact Picasso directly on +84 989 067 888 (WhatsApp available) and see an AHPRA-registered dentist in Sydney for a local clinical review.
+For a dental concern after treatment at Picasso Dental Clinic, contact Picasso directly on +84 989 067 888 and see an AHPRA-registered dentist in Sydney for a local clinical review.
 Picasso's team responds to aftercare queries within the same business day.

 If you are back in Sydney after treatment at Picasso Dental Clinic and have a dental concern, this page gives you the immediate steps, a triage guide, and how to get the right support — both locally and from Picasso.